Understanding the Process of Culture Socialization

 Culture: A Way of Life Passed Down Through Generations

-Culture is a way of life of a given group of people, including their beliefs, behaviors, symbols, and values, and is passed down through communication and imitation.
-Therefore, culture is knowledge of a given group of people and is an integrated pattern of behavior based on shared beliefs.
+Culture represents the intricate tapestry of a group’s way of life, encompassing their beliefs, behaviors, symbols, and values.
+Passed down through communication and imitation, culture encapsulates the collective knowledge of a specific group of people.
+It manifests as an integrated pattern of behavior grounded in shared beliefs (Little, 2014).

-One type of culture is a material culture where individuals from a given culture are defined based on spaces, resources, and physical objects (Little, 2014).
-Non-material culture is represented by non-physical ideas and includes morals, norms, rules, values, and beliefs.
-An ideal culture comprises the norms, values, and practices that an individual is supposed to have.
-On the other hand, a real culture is the norms and practices that the individual follows.
+Material culture defines individuals within a specific culture based on tangible elements such as spaces, resources, and physical objects (Little, 2014).
+In contrast, non-material culture encompasses intangible components like morals, norms, rules, values, and beliefs.
+While ideal culture signifies the norms, values, and practices individuals are expected to uphold, real culture reflects the actual norms and practices they follow.

-Social identities reflect how an individual sees themselves in respect to various social categories.
-The meaning of social identities takes shape in different social contexts.
-The limits of these social identities are usually vague and may change from one culture to another.
-Examples of social identities according to gender include man, woman, boy, girl, genderqueers, and femme (Gansen, 2017).
-Another form of social categorization that leads to social identities is sex which can be grouped as male, female, and intersex.
-Get the cheapest paper writing service on culture socialization now!
+Social identities mirror how individuals perceive themselves concerning various social categories, with meanings sculpted by diverse social contexts.
+The boundaries of these social identities often remain ambiguous, subject to variation from one culture to another.
+For instance, social identities associated with gender span categories such as man, woman, boy, girl, genderqueer, and femme (Gansen, 2017).
+Another form of social categorization leading to social identities is sex, categorized as male, female, or intersex.

 Gansen, H. M. (2017).
 Reproducing (and disrupting) heteronormativity: Gendered sexual socialization in preschool classrooms.
 Sociology of Education, 90(3), 255-272.